jzweifel/macos-setup/shell.md

 6. [zsh-syntax-highlighting](https://github.com/zsh-users/zsh-syntax-highlighting)
    - `brew install zsh-syntax-highlighting`
    - Add `source /usr/local/share/zsh-syntax-highlighting/zsh-syntax-highlighting.zsh` to the end of your `~/.zshrc` file
+7. Make it even cooler by adding a Quake-style drop down terminal.
+   - `⌘,` -> Keys -> Create a Dedicated Hotkey Window...
+   - I like to assign it to a double-tap of `^ Control`
+   - Note that this will create a copy of your default profile specifically for the hotkey window.
+I like to increase the opacity of the window slightly:
+     - ⌘,` -> Profiles -> Hotkey Window -> Window -> Opacity.
+It is a slider, so best to adjust this while the hotkey window is open!
 7. Integrate your slick new shell into VS Code
    - Since you are a rockstar, you're likely using VS Code.
 Add the following to your preferences to make sure your new customizations look just as nice in the VS Code integrated terminal.
    1. Go to settings: `⌘,`